Marco Allen Chapman: Execution

-A hearse drove Chapman's body to the Lyon County Coroner's office, and he was cremated.
+After his execution, a hearse drove Chapman's body to the Lyon County Coroner's office, and he was cremated.

 "I pray daily but not just for me but for Carolyn and Courtney that even though they have the right to hate me, I just hope they don't live with hate in their hearts," Chapman said in a last statement which was released shortly after the execution by prison officials.

 The Associated Press reported that right before Chapman's execution, a group of about 10 people huddled in a semi-heated tent and read aloud the names of Kentucky's Death Row inmates and their victims.
 They prayed for Chapman, his victims and his execution team.
 Reverend Patrick Delahanty held a candlelight vigil on the day Chapman was executed because he wanted their presence to show that state executions are "not acceptable to everybody."

 Carolyn Marksberry and her family issued a statement that was read to reporters after the execution.
 "I believe the tears shed today should be for the victims of this crime, not Marco Chapman.
 Perhaps now though, not only can our family and community start to heal, but Cody and Chelbi can rest in peace."

 "The Bible says an eye for an eye," Garry Sharon said.
 "He took the lives of two babies.
 He deserves to die."

-Chapman was the last person executed by the Commonwealth of Kentucky.
+Chapman remains the most recent person executed by the Commonwealth of Kentucky.
 Steve Beshear, Democrat, was Governor at the time.
 The two previous executions by the state were Edward Lee Harper Jr. on May 25, 1999, and Harold McQueen Jr. on July 1, 1997, both in Eddyville.
 Chapman and Harper were executed by lethal injection, and McQueen by electrocution.
 Harper, like Chapman, waived the remainder of his appeals, and was executed in 1999.